imixs/imixs-docker/cloud/traefik/README.md

 The docker-compose.yml file includes the port mapping, the external network and the mounted configuration files.

-The traefik.toml file includes the configuration settings as is mounted by the docker-compose.yml file into the container directory /etc/traefik/

 ## Configuration
+The traefik.toml file includes the configuration settings for Traefik and is mounted by the docker-compose.yml file into the container directory /etc/traefik/

 ### Network Configuration

-It is important that the Traefik container and all containers which should by proxied by traefik are started within the same network.
+It is important that the Traefik container and all containers which should by proxied by Traefik are started within the same network.
 This means for the docker run command:

 	docker run --network=<NETWORK> .....